Activation-Deactivation: A General Framework for Robust Post-hoc Explainable AI: Experimental Results

-A similar robustness pattern is found when placing inserting explanations over \iid backgrounds (see the plots in \Cref{sup:sec:robust_iid}).
-However, the overall level of robustness is much lower, with \ad having approximately $20\%$ robustness at $\gamma = 0.9$.
-This behavior is relatively easy to explain.
-Every model tested \emph{must} provide a classification.
+\textbf{Robustness against IID backgrounds}: A similar robustness pattern is found when inserting explanations over \iid backgrounds (\cref{appendix:robust_iid}).
+The overall level of robustness is lower, with \convad having approximately $20\%$ robustness at $\gamma = 0.9$.
+This behavior is easy to explain: every model tested \emph{must} provide a classification.
 Even a solid color background has a classification, albeit of low confidence.
-Examination of the output tensor for solid backgrounds (see \Cref{subsec:robust-ood}) reveals a close-to-flat probability distribution, making it relatively easy to change the top class by injecting an explanation for a different class.
-This distribution flatness does not hold for \iid images: some classes have a higher probability than all the others.
-It therefore requires more ``work'' from the injected explanation in order to overturn the background's classification.
-Given the relatively small size of causal explanations in general, the fact that \ad manages to overwrite the classifications of as many as $20\%$ of the \iid backgrounds suggests a higher meaningfulness of \ad explanations.
+Examination of the output tensor for solid backgrounds reveals a close-to-flat probability distribution, making it relatively easy to change the top class by injecting an explanation for a different class.
+This distribution flatness does not hold for \iid images It therefore requires more ``work'' from the injected explanation in order to overturn the existing classification.